 when a t-shirt is not just a t-shirt

-A history of actually amazing political shirts, inspired by teen hero Anna Lehane, who wore a “Grab my pussy, I dare you” T-shirt to a Trump rally.
+A history of actually amazing political shirts, inspired by teen hero Anna Lehane, who wore a “Grab my pussy, I dare you” T-shirt to a Trump rally on Monday.

 Image via Laura McCrystal